komal11998/HELLO-WORLD/README.md

 Hi humans
-I komal, strating my new journey in github by learning step by step.
+My name is komal, starting my new journey in github by learning step by step.